Advanced Micro Devices Inc. (AMD) Shares Down Despite Recent Market Volatility

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at AMD starting from Bergman Rick, who sale 3,000 shares at the price of $85.88 back on Feb 09.
-After this action, Bergman Rick now owns 155,232 shares of Advanced Micro Devices Inc., valued at $257,640 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at AMD starting from GRASBY PAUL DARREN, who sale 12,500 shares at the price of $85.17 back on Feb 15.
+After this action, GRASBY PAUL DARREN now owns 108,442 shares of Advanced Micro Devices Inc., valued at $1,064,625 using the latest closing price.

-Papermaster Mark D, the Chief Technology Officer & EVP of Advanced Micro Devices Inc., sale 30,000 shares at $85.19 during a trade that took place back on Feb 06, which means that Papermaster Mark D is holding 1,516,945 shares at $2,555,727 based on the most recent closing price.
+KUMAR DEVINDER, the EVP of Advanced Micro Devices Inc., sale 32,000 shares at $82.81 during a trade that took place back on Feb 14, which means that KUMAR DEVINDER is holding 555,750 shares at $2,649,864 based on the most recent closing price.

 Stock Fundamentals for AMD